NeCTAR-RC/bumblebee/README.md

 ## Requirements

+Python and Django versions:  While we try to support at or near the latest Django version, we may fall behind.
+(Our main priority is support something that is compatible with Nectar's production environment.)

+* Python 3.10 or later and Django 5.0.x are recommended (on Ubuntu Jammy).
+  Python 3.10 + Django 5.0.x is our dev and CI test target.
+* If you are using Python 3.8, Django 4.2.x should work but we don't support them anymore.
+* Earlier versions of Django are end-of-life.

 Bumblebee relies on OpenStack Keystone, Nova, Cinder and Neutron to carry out its VM-related activites.
 Setting up of an OpenStack environment is beyond the scope of this humble README but we invite users to evaluate one of the